 , on the other hand, are uniformly brown to black...except for the basal segment which is yellowish.

-However, it turns out that on many D. sayi
+But it turns out that for many D. sayi

 specimens, the antennae can be identical to those of L. pulchella

 ,...so the "tri-color antennae" character doesn't always save the day.
 But then, you might ask, if D. sayi